Advocates build support for priority legislation, urge federal crackdown on unscrupulous contact lens resellers

 Annually, the AOA Advocacy Group honors legislators and government officials who advance efforts related to eye and vision care with AOA Health Care Leadership Awards.
 Some of these awards were presented Tuesday during the Breakfast with Optometry's Champions.
 This year's awardees included:

-Representatives spoke to the importance of citizen activism in the political process and several spoke to their own personal stories of how optometrists made a difference in their lives.
+Representatives spoke to the importance of citizen activism in the political process and several spoke to their own personal stories of how doctors of optometry made a difference in their lives.

 AOA members were also recognized for their exceeding commitment and service to advancing the profession of optometry: Jerald Combs, O.D., AOA Advocacy Group Executive Committee chair, and Dr. Cockrell received the AOA President's Award.